AdrianBaugh/ClimbingGymCompanionService/Design_Document.md

 As a user at my local climbing gym, I want to log my climbs to monitor progress on different routes.
 I want to write optional notes about my climbs.
 I want to view my climbing history and status achieved for those routes.
 Routes will be viewable by all users.
 Changes or updates, such as difficulty or route color, will be crowd-sourced.
 There will also be the ability to upload a view a picture of the route.

 ## 2. Top Questions to Resolve in Review
-1. Best way to add pictures of routes?
+1. Best way to add pictures of routes to S3 bucket?
 2. How to handle bouldering routes which vary in number? maybe not in scope
 3. Should I do a batch write with a data.json file to populate ALL the route data at once or make a createRoute endpoint to add all the routes one by one in person?
 4. what happens when a route is updated?
 	5. is that route deleted? soft delete? updated and old data is overwritten? when a user wants to view an old climb and that route is no longer the same what do they see?

 ## 3. Use Cases